Red Sox attendant accused of sexual assault at youth prison

 Murphy’s attorney, Bruce Kenna, did not return a call seeking comment Monday.
 In July, he said his client doesn’t know the victim and denies the allegations or “anything like them regarding anybody no matter who the accuser might be or when it took place.”

-In a 2010 interview with the Lowell Sun, Murphy said he was working as a special education teacher in Stoneham, Massachusetts, and as an assistant basketball coach at Woburn High School when he took the job with the Red Sox.
+In a 2010 interview with the Lowell Sun, Murphy said he was working as a special education teacher in Stoneham, Massachusetts, and as an assistant basketball coach at Woburn High School when he took the job with the Red Sox in 2007.

+Murphy was listed as 50 years old in a July 2019 press release from the attorney general’s office, and Buskey was listed as 52.

 “My client hopes that, in his role as clubhouse assistant, Mr. Murphy hasn’t had any unsupervised contact with any other adolescent boys,” Rilee said Monday.